wp-plugins/subscribe2-widget-pro/readme.txt

 5. The plugin settings page

 == Changelog ==

+= 2.1 =
+* New: Add hooks for more advanced users to add fields within the form element
+* Fixed: Bug "PHP Warning:  call_user_func_array() expects parameter 1 to be a valid callback, class 's2class' does not have a method 'add_s2_ajax'"

 = 2.0 =
 * New: Widget themes; now you can set preset styles